Sayalee-Damle/chatbot-property-finder/README.md

 ## Description

-A tool is created to make an agent.
-It accesses a Property Selling Website and finds the relevant houses out of the natural language query put up by the user.
+This is a chatbot which allows users to search for properties using natural language.
+This chatbot is based on Langchain Agents and uses the property search engine of Savills (https://www.savills.com/)

 ## Installation instructions